 While dealing with anxiety in recovery can be difficult, there are several different things you can do to cope.
 Some things you can do are:

 - Exercise - Getting regular exercise is an excellent way to relieve stress.
 Engaging in physical activity can divert your attention from the thing that you are feeling anxious about.
-Further, have shown that getting your heart rate up changes brain chemistry, increasing the availability of important anti-anxiety neurochemicals, including serotonin, gamma-aminobutyric acid (GABA), brain-derived neurotrophic factor (BDNF), and endocannabinoids.
+Further, studies have shown that getting your heart rate up changes brain chemistry, increasing the availability of important anti-anxiety neurochemicals, including serotonin, gamma-aminobutyric acid (GABA), brain-derived neurotrophic factor (BDNF), and endocannabinoids.
 Incorporating aerobic activity into your daily life can significantly help you to reduce stress and anxiety.

 - Talk to Someone - When you are experiencing anxiety and other challenging emotions, it is important not to keep them to yourself.
 Holding your feelings and emotions inside will often lead to worsened anxiety, irritability, and more.
 It can be helpful to talk to someone you trust about how you are feeling.
 Venting to a friend or seeing a therapist can make you feel less alone and offer you emotional support.
-Your may also offer forms of therapy that you can utilize.
+Your recovery program may also offer forms of therapy that you can utilize.

 - Breathe - Mindful and deep breathing is a great way to get rid of anxiety the moment you feel it coming on.
 When you are having an anxiety attack or feeling very anxious, your heart rate is often elevated.
 Practicing slow, deep breaths can help to slow your heartbeat, as well as allow you to return to a calmer state.
 Many different breathing strategies include counting your breaths or taking a deep breath for several seconds.
 You can also practice mindful breathing by paying attention to your breath and body as you exhale and inhale.
 Breathing is a surprisingly powerful tool for relieving stress and anxiety.